OpenMDAO/OpenMDAO-Framework/docs/dev-guide/testing.rst

 * Care should be taken to assure that each block of code is being tested.
 One way to do this is to purposefully introduce an error into a block to verify that it is caught.

 * Be wary of including code by line number.
-If the source file is changed, and lines are added, then the included code might not be what was intended.
+If the source file is changed, and lines are added or removed, then the included code might not be what was intended.

 Running the Tests
 +++++++++++++++++